 While on a field trip in Kyōto, you discover that every major school in Japan will also be coming to the city over the course of the week.
 As the top bancho of your prefecture (which you choose at the beginning of the game), you decide to dominate the other 46 banchos to become the bancho of the entire country.
 The gameplay is like a simplified version of Yakuza combined with River City Ransom, taking place over the course of the week with the pacing determined entirely by the player; you can even choose to do nothing at all.
 There is also a morality system offering the choice between "bancho" (delinquent) and "shabazo" (weakling), based on whether you fight dirty or clean.
 Become the ultimate badass!

-Every game listed here will be available for purchase on GOG.com, distributed without DRM, or easily pirated.
+Every game listed here will be available for purchase on GOG.com, easily pirated, or otherwise distributed without DRM.
 Ideally they will run natively on GNU/Linux or be compatible with Wine.
-If you use Steam, Valve's fork of Wine works extremely well.
+If you use Steam, Valve's Proton works extremely well.

 One of the hidden gems of the indie roguelike craze, with a Dying Earth-inspired sci-fi/fantasy setting.
 Almost all of the game's open world and dungeons are procedurally generated, with a pre-written main quest to guide the player through the world in addition to procedurally generated quests.
 Character customization is insanely deep, with mutant characters having a huge set of powers and "true kin" human characters having access to cybernetic enhancements, in addition to an overwhelming amount of weapons, armor, and items.
 The game's graphics are inspired by minimalist computer interfaces and can take some getting used to.
 The sheer density of the game is hard to describe, especially since it's still in early access and is being updated almost every week.